mispay-bnpl/mispay-magento2-extension/README.md

 - **Test Mode**: Indicates whether the integration uses the Sandbox or the Production environment.
 For testing purposes, the Sandbox environment should be used.
 - **Show MISPay Logo**: The MISPay logo will appear if this option is selected.
 - **New Order Status**: The status of the new orders.
+- **Widget Access Code**: Access code for the widget render.
+If you leave it empty no widget will be rendered.

 That's it! now the customers can use the MISPay option during the checkout process.